-The first time I tried this fabulous salad was at our church “Hootenany” where we had hundreds of people and a huge selection of desserts, side dishes, and salads.
+The first time I tried this fabulous Spinach Pomegranate Salad was at our church “Hootenany” where we had hundreds of people and a huge selection of desserts, side dishes, and salads.
 Oh my.
 This spectacular salad was and is amazing.
 So I tracked down who brought it and thankfully she was willing to give me the recipe for this scrumptious salad.
 This salad is so healthy.
 It’s own dressing does not have sugar or high fructose corn syrup but maple syrup as the sweetener.
 Along with balsamic vinegar and olive oil it brings a really nice combination of flavors to this salad.
 Anytime I can make a home-made salad dressing with sweeteners like honey or maple syrup that is a winning proposition to me.
 A much healthier choice all-in-all.

 I really enjoyed this salad filled with pomegranate arils, feta cheese, toasted pecans, and blueberries.
 While I’ve used fresh blueberries in this recipe before, the original version calls for dried blueberries and they are definitely better than fresh.
 I know that sounds strange, but the extra crunch is really nice.
 I also added craisins to the mix which extra texture, crunch and taste.
 The maple syrup balsamic vinaigrette makes this salad so soothing and satisfying.